mzattera/predictive-powers/README.md

 The code depends, among others, on [Lomboc](https://projectlombok.org/) which is correctly referenced within the `pom.xml` file for this project.
 However, to have Lomboc to work in the Eclipse editor, you need to install it inside Eclipse (or any other IDE you are using), as explained on Lomboc website.

-To avoid passing API keys explicitly in code, the library tries to read it from the operating system environment.
+To avoid passing API keys explicitly in code, the library tries to read them from the operating system environment.
 The exact process for setting up the environment depends on the OS you are using.

 ### Logging